Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

 As the saying goes, bringing up a baby takes a village, and there are lots of ways others can chip in and help.

-It’s important to understand the bond between mom and baby, and to be aware of the rollercoaster of emotions that post-pregnancy hormones can bring.
-Talk to each other honestly about how you’re both feeling, and encourage openness at every new stage that raising a baby brings.
+It's important to understand the bond between them and baby, and to be aware of the rollercoaster of emotions that post-pregnancy hormones can bring.
+Talk to each other honestly about how you're both feeling, and encourage openness at every new stage that raising a baby brings.

 Dealing with a newborn can be chaotic, so try and keep your home as calm as possible.
 If you have older children, perhaps you take them out for the afternoon to the park or cinema?

 Caring for your baby during the breastfeeding process teaches them that love comes from interacting with people, as well as from food.
-You can pitch in with walks, diaper changes and bath or bedtimes – all of which are great opportunities to build a lasting bond, and give mom some time off to enjoy a soak in the bath or a well-deserved snooze!
+You can pitch in with walks, diaper changes and bath or bedtimes - all of which are great opportunities to build a lasting bond, and give your partner some time off to enjoy a soak in the bath or a well-deserved snooze!

-Now’s the time for you to become a breastfeeding advocate.
-Support every mom’s right to peacefully breastfeeding in public without criticism, and encourage others to do the same by sharing resources and using #normalizebreastfeeding.
+Now's the time for you to become a breastfeeding advocate.
+Support every parents's right to peacefully breastfeeding in public without criticism, and encourage others to do the same by sharing resources and using #normalizebreastfeeding.